 I had a definite sense of the end destination, but the maps I would use and roads I would take were less clear.
 The discussion in the LinkedIn Group (ye olde “PR versus marketing” focus and responsibilities debate)—particularly Catherine Arrow’s excellent definition—helped to accelerate the process.

 The need to put the writing “pedal to the metal” also prompted me to revisit my copy of the excellent The Public Relations Strategic Toolkit for inspiration—if you work in PR, this 2012 textbook is a veritable treasure trove of information, including a chapter by Heather Yaxley on Digital Public Relations.

 So I ask again: Have you given any thought to where you are headed with your organizational social PR efforts?
 How do you define it?

 It really is a good exercise to articulate what you plan and hope to achieve in social PR in this endless adventure towards becoming a mature social business.

-And I’m throwing down the gauntlet to Neal to finally write his definition of social business and to the entire Windmill Networking team—if you have not yet done so—to define your own “social” area of expertise.
+And I’m throwing down the gauntlet to Neal to finally write his definition of social business and to the entire Maximize Social Business team—if you have not yet done so—to define your own “social” area of expertise.

 OK, it seems we’ve reached an appropriate rest spot.
 Braking….